-- United States Postal Services and has been in existence since 1971.
-It’s a self-reliant government unit and is the single most prominent distribution entity that can deliver to any destination in the United States.USPS serves more than 155 million recipients and doesn’t get government financial assistance to facilitate its day to day operations but depends on its revenue emanating from postage business.
+United States Postal Services has been in existence since 1971.
+It’s a self-reliant government unit and is the single most prominent distribution entity that can deliver to any destination in the United States.USPS serves more than 155 million recipients and doesn’t get government financial assistance to facilitate its day-to-day operations but depends on its revenue emanating from the postage business.

 More importantly, USPS LiteBlue is a robust online mechanism that enables its authorized personnel to communicate efficiently and securely within the organization.
 Any unpermitted login attempt will subject you to legal consequences.

 Click Here to Log into Liteblue

 - Amend your contact details and place of residence.